 2 August 2021

-Testimonie on the occasion of 2 August 2021, Holocaust Memorial Day for Sinti and Roma
+Testimony on the occasion of 2 August 2021, European Holocaust Memorial Day for Sinti and Roma

 Mo tiknipe sas ćaćes laćho.
 Barilom miśto ande miri famìlia.
 Me somas i maj tikni ta koćinen sas man but aj pal odova gelom k-i śkòla.
 Va, aj paleder me phralesqe avilo o lil te ʒal k-i àrmia.
 Saas ande berśa kana trebuja te ʒal k-i àrmia aj sas and-o Baden-Baden k-o baràke aj odothe kerda buti, kerda pi buti, kerda pesqe duj berś e armiaqe, aj sikilo sar lurdo, sar soldàto ta pal odova inklistilo.
 Aj paleder pharrilo o maripe ta ov sas and-i angluni grùpa k-o frònti.
 Va, aj atòska vi man akharde k-o sevipe aj trubuja te kerav buti ande jekh fabrìka.
 Avilo amenqe jekh lil and-i kutìa e pośtaqi, sikavdom les tuqe.
 Trebuja te ʒas vi k-o Gestapo, sas te keras obligàcia prinʒaripnasqi, no ʒalas sa miśto.
 Odolesqe so mo phral sas k-o frònti.
 Kadia on naśti oven sas but bilaćhe mança.
 No e averen, savorren deportuin sas len sarkon dives.
 O Ʒuta, savorre deportuime, ćaćes sas jekh ʒungalo vaxt.
 Na ʒanav so xuterde o gaʒe sa kadalaθar.
 Sas ʒuklane, aj pal odova, jekh dives avilo o Gestapo.
 Mo śerutno e siklǎripnasqo sas les jasva k-o jakha.
 Naśti vakerda mança but, sadaj phenda manqe: "Philo, si duj murśa tele save kamen te vakeren tuça.
 No me àba dikhlom sas kotar i fejastrin kotar i uprutni etàźa e firmaqi, aj dikhlom sas o sèmno e Gestaposqo p-o vordon.
 Aj ʒanglom atùnci kaj nas te maj irinǒvav khere.
 Nas te maj dikhav me dia.
 Mi daj sas atùnci korkorri khere ta naśti phenav tumenqe sar ondili pal odova.
 Me pal odova sòmas and-o Auschwitz.
 Na maj dikhlom khanikas vekeder, Naśti maj keravas ćòmoni.
 Bićhalde amen and-o kàmpo e familienqo. Śaj phires sas pe sa o than, ʒas sas ande sarkon baràka te dikhes val sas varekon odothe.
 Dikhlom me kako savo sas les śtar ćhave.
 Lesqi rromni muli sas àba aj ov sas korkorro.
 Phendom lesqe: "So keres korkorro akate?“ O ćhave savorre gele sas k-o krematoriùmi aj pal odova pal o maripe na maj dikhlom me kakos, ni ćhave, khanć.
 Sa gelo.
 Naśti phenes khanć, sas so dukhavno, naśti te arakhes o vòrbe.
 Naśti te patǎs, na patǎl pes no si ćaće.
 Me sinom korkorri gevaj kaj aćhilom ʒivdi aj areslom ande akala berśa aj nakhlom sa akava.
 Kaj si man pànda o sèmno p-i musi.
 Si man pànda o nùmero akate.
 Akate; 10550.
 Maj nas dòsta amenqe te sikavas amaro baʒ, na. trebuja vi de śtamponen amen, sar e ʒivutren.
 Dikhes, si man i śtàmpa ìnke p-i zervi musi ʒi avdives.
 Sinom jekh gevaj so dikhlom aj ʒivdom akava traśvalo vaxt Kadia pherdili mi godi te inklistlom akaθar ʒivdi, Bi te aćhovav ka sikavav e manuśen aj kadia vi kerdom.
 Akava kerdom pe sa o thana pe sa i Germània.
 Phirdom sathanes ak diom godi “Kon aver śaj te mothovel?”
 Maj sas jekh cèrra save inklistile, save inkerde pen.
 Aj gelom k-i śkòla Śajisardom te kidav man miśto aj phendom: “Akana ka keres akaja buti k-o śkòle”.
 On musaj te ʒanen, o terne generàcie, so ondilo odova vaxt, sosqe on den o drom ta formisaren formisaren akava Them aj aʒukerav but kadalaθar, sosqe vareso kadia na maj trebul te ovel palpalem ande amaro Them.
 So si vasno, isi sar sikavas e manuśen so ondilo. Śaj te sikavas len verver ćhande.
 Me alosardom i laćhi rig i rig e pakǎmasqi ta manglom te ovel rekonciliàcia.
 Na kamlom te ovel xir, xoli, no dud, akava kerdilo, no bi xolǎqo aj bi akuzaciaqo.
 Me kamlom te phenav e ternenqe: kamav te phenav lenqe kaj kana siam xolǎme, xasaras.
 O kamipe si o maj ućo sa e xaćarimatenqo.
 O kamipe si sa vaś amenqe.
 Si sar, sar te phenav sar jekh tikno, tikno sumnakaj.
 Bi kamipnasqo, jekh manuś naśti ʒivel.
 Kana si bi kamipnasqo, o manuś na maj ʒanel so kerel sosqe na maj ʒanel so si laćho aj so si nasul.
 Musaj te siklǒvas kotar amare dośa.
 Gasavo vareso na trebul te ovel palpalem ande amaro Them, sosqe te mukhlam te ovel, no me na patǎv te ovel.
 Amen ʒivas ande jekh mesto aj demokratìko Them avdives aj sarkon śaj te thovel anglal pesqe hakaja, te ʒangla kaj kerde lesqe doś; atùnći śaj te ʒas aj phenes: "He, śun, akava tu naśti naśti te keres akava.“ Ʒanes, me patǎv kaj amen, o Sìnte, na ʒivdam nikeh var meste sar avdives.
 Si amen amaro mestipe, si amen vipal mol sar vi sarsavo themutno aj manqe akava si o maj vasno.